luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

     Summary statistics of the dataset.
     All data is current as of February 25, 2025, the day after the federal election.
     *chFollowers* corresponds to the number of followers that are shown given in the channel description; this number is most probably rounded to some degree by YouTube.
-    *videos* depicts the number of videos published since the start of the observation period.
+    *nVideos* depicts the number of videos published since the start of the observation period.
-    *avgVideoLen* is shown in seconds.
+    *meanVideoLen* is shown in seconds.
-    *disabledLikes* corresponds to the number of returned missings for the like_count from the API, which indicates that the like functionality is disabled for a particular video.
+    *nLikesNA* corresponds to the number of returned missings for the like_count from the API, which indicates that the like functionality is disabled for a particular video.
     *nSentences* corresponds to the number of sentences extracted from all valid videos per channel.

   ]